cmdcolin/logistic_chaos_map/NOTES.md

 \*\*\*This part confused me a lot because many tutorials purport to show you how to integrate create-react-app with wasm but they have their wasm code published on NPM which is the only reason their tutorials work basically.
-Their tutorials don't really tell you to use a monorepo package or perform `yarn link`, so it is only working in their tutorials because it is downloading their wasm package from npm.
+Their tutorials don't really tell you to use a monorepo package and if you're not careful, you may miss their instructions to use `npm link`, so it is only working in their tutorials because it is downloading their wasm package from npm.

 See the npm package [@prichery/hello-wasm](https://www.npmjs.com/package/@prichey/hello-wasm) from